 The transport management services are often initiated with a Freight Review project to select carriers that best suit the client’s individual freight requirements.
 Their expertise in the freight market; along with their carrier network strengths and experience can provide a better matched distribution solution than the shipper can obtain through their own resources.

 The Freight Management System (FMS) will usually go beyond simple dispatching & freight tracking automation to include features that assist the shipper and the consultancy’s team with freight cost reduction and optimization of processes.
-Further, the consultancy may have in-house or back office systems that assist with the deliverance of their services such as weekly Carrier Invoice Reconciliation (CIR), and with predictive modelling for RFP.
+Further, the freight consultancy may have in-house or back office systems that assist with the deliverance of their services such as weekly Carrier Invoice Reconciliation (CIR), and with predictive modelling for RFP.

-Unlike Brokers & Forwarders, Consultancies don’t add margin to rates, rather they offer some sort of upfront commission fee, and / or ongoing fees for turnkey solutions that include ongoing advice or services such as invoice reconciliation and for software systems.
+Unlike Freight Brokers & Forwarders, Consultancies don’t add margin to rates, rather they offer some sort of upfront commission fee, and / or ongoing fees for turnkey solutions that include ongoing advice or services such as invoice reconciliation and for software systems.
 They work for the shipper as a business partner and are not a mediator between the carrier and the shipper.

 Hopefully you have found our attempts to define these related freight supplier terms from an Australian perspective helpful.
 As stated at the start, there are grey areas.
 Given that, hopefully the freight suppliers you use, or are in discussions with, can provide some guidance through their websites on what their offerings do and do not include.
 Further research through conversations or sales & marketing material should uncover the nature of their relationships with carriers, other brokers or forwarders and related industry suppliers, along with their reach, depth of service, knowledge and pricing models.

-Our business is of course placed in the consultancy category and as such can offer the most flexible of solutions tailored for your business and the most transparent of pricing models, allowing the shipper the best of both worlds: control of your choices with the system smarts and expertise that you can tap into as and when needed, to the level of partnership that you desire.
+Our business is of course placed in the Freight Consultancy category and as such can offer the most flexible of solutions tailored for your business and the most transparent of pricing models, allowing the shipper the best of both worlds: control of your choices with the system smarts and expertise that you can tap into as and when needed, to the level of partnership that you desire.
 Contact us to learn more about the difference we offer to the freight & logistics market.